Tyramine: Biological activity

 If one has had repeated exposure to tyramine, however, there is a decreased pressor response; tyramine is degraded to octopamine, which is subsequently packaged in synaptic vesicles with norepinephrine (noradrenaline).
 Therefore, after repeated tyramine exposure, these vesicles contain an increased amount of octopamine and a relatively reduced amount of norepinephrine.
 When these vesicles are secreted upon tyramine ingestion, there is a decreased pressor response, as less norepinephrine is secreted into the synapse, and octopamine does not activate alpha or beta adrenergic receptors.

 When using a MAO inhibitor (MAOI), an intake of approximately 10 to 25 mg of tyramine is required for a severe reaction, compared to 6 to 10 mg for a mild reaction.

-The body can reduce tyramine formation by trypsin and chymotrypsin, digestive enzymes in the pancreas.
+Tyramine, like phenethylamine, is a monoaminergic activity enhancer (MAE) of serotonin, norepinephrine, and dopamine in addition to its catecholamine-releasing activity.
+That is, it enhances the action potential-mediated release of these monoamine neurotransmitters.
+The compound is active as a MAE at much lower concentrations than the concentrations at which it induces the release of catecholamines.
+The MAE actions of tyramine and other MAEs may be mediated by TAAR1 agonism.

 Biosynthesis

 Biochemically, tyramine is produced by the decarboxylation of tyrosine via the action of the enzyme tyrosine decarboxylase.
 Tyramine can, in turn, be converted to methylated alkaloid derivatives N-methyltyramine, N,N-dimethyltyramine (hordenine), and N,N,N-trimethyltyramine (candicine).

 In humans, tyramine is produced from tyrosine, as shown in the following diagram.